-You May Also LikeQ+A: Gretchen Baker Q+A: Geovette Washington Q+A: Dana Bishop-Root
+You May Also LikeQ+A: Doug DeHaven Q+A: Gretchen Baker Q+A: Geovette Washington

 “Astronomy is not a secret society,” says Daniel Horenstein.
 “Science is for everyone, and I feel I can really make a difference here at the Science Center.“ Horenstein joined Carnegie Science Center this spring as manager of the Buhl Planetarium & Observatory at an exciting time in the Buhl’s history.
 Just days after Horenstein arrived, the planetarium fully reopened following a multi-phase renovation that included a new, Pennsylvania-made dome, a high-resolution projector system, accessible seating, and assistive learning devices for people with hearing and visual impairments.
 Horenstein came to Pittsburgh by way of California, where he taught astronomy and was director of the Tessmann Planetarium at Santa Ana College.
 He studied astronomy at Columbia University in New York and earned a master’s degree in physics with an astronomy concentration from Georgia State University in Atlanta, where he organized outreach telescope programming for the national White House Astronomy Night in 2015.

 Q: Are there moments from childhood that you look back on as formative to your career and life path?

 A: I was always into astronomy and had various telescopes throughout my life, but I really wanted to be an architect until I realized you had to know how to draw.
 When I was in second grade, there was a book in the elementary school library on BASIC programming language.
 My parents had an older computer in the basement.
 If I broke it, it wasn’t really a huge deal, and having that opportunity to play around and begin programming got me thinking in a logical mindset.
 Programming is how almost all modern astronomy is done.
 There’s so much data and I’m trying to see what that data is trying to tell me.

 Q: What about science appeals most to you?